Black Krrsantan: The Book of Boba Fett

-Black Krrsantan, simply referred to as Krrsantan, returns in "Chapter 2: The Tribes of Tatooine", when Jabba the Hutt's cousins, the Twins, bring him out Krrsantan as their bodyguard in an attempt to intimidate Boba Fett, who became the new Daimyo of Jabba's criminal empire on Tatooine, into giving back Jabba's land.
+Black Krrsantan, simply referred to as Krrsantan, returns in "Chapter 2: The Tribes of Tatooine", when Jabba the Hutt's cousins, the Twins, bring him out as their bodyguard in an attempt to intimidate Boba Fett, who became the new Daimyo of Jabba's criminal empire on Tatooine, into giving back Jabba's land.
 Fett refuses, and the Twins warn Fett that they will be back.

 In "Chapter 3: The Streets of Mos Espa", the Twins send Krrsantan to assassinate Fett.
 Krrsantan rips Fett out of his bacta tank and starts to attack him.
-Fett quickly has his newly acquired mod gang help him, and they lead him into the throne room of Fett’s palace.
+Fett quickly has his newly acquired mod gang help him, and they lead him into the throne room of Fett's palace.
 Fennec Shand then arrives and traps Krrsantan in the empty rancor cage near Fett's throne.
 The next day, the Twins come to apologize to Fett, bringing him a rancor and telling him that he can sell Krrsantan to someone.
 Fett accepts the gift and ignores the Twins' suggestion.
 He decides to release Krrsantan.

 While in The Sanctuary, a cantina owned by Garsa Fwip, Krrsantan sees Trandoshans gambling.
 He starts to fight them, because of the Trandoshans' backgrounds as Wookiee hunters.
 While holding one in his arm, Fwip tries to calm him down by helping him remember how he does not need to prove his strength anymore as he was a former gladiator.
 Fwip also tells him his bar debt is cleared in an attempt to settle things down, but Krrsantan does not listen and rips the arm off the Trandoshans and still hands her credits he took from the Trandoshans.
 After leaving the cantina, Fett hires him as a bodyguard.

 During the war against the Pyke syndicate, Krrsantan guards the central and business district of Mos Espa, which is owned by the Trandoshan leader Dokk Strassi, who told Fett that they would remain neutral in the war.
 The Trandoshans betray Fett and begin to attack Krrsantan.
 Krrsantan perseveres through and helps Fett fight off the rest of the Pykes.

+Video games

+Alongside Fennec Shand and Boba Fett, Krrsantan was released as an outfit in the video game Fortnite Battle Royale.
+He also appears as an unlockable character in the mobile game turn-based role-playing game Star Wars: Galaxy of Heroes.